PostHog/posthog.com/contents/docs/contribute/index.md

 Tests in the `posthog` folder and those in the `ee` folder need different environment variables to run.

 You can run `posthog` tests with `DEBUG=1 ./bin/tests posthog` and `ee` tests with `DEBUG=1 PRIMARY_DB=clickhouse ./bin/tests ee`.
-Those tests perform their own database setup and teardown so the only database setup is to install and run PostgreSQL and Clickhouse ([See this page for setup instructions](/docs/contribute/developing-locally)).
+Those tests perform their own database setup and teardown.
+So the only database setup is to install and run PostgreSQL and Clickhouse ([See this page for setup instructions](/docs/contribute/developing-locally)).

 #### Frontend
 We use [Cypress](https://www.cypress.io/) for functional frontend tests.
 Cypress is used to mock user interface interactions on a demo instance.
 We've currently targeted test coverage for the most used areas of PostHog and are working to increase coverage.